Parent/Sub Budget Policy (TRANSPASU)

 The following policy statements are intended to clarify and to develop consistency in establishing and administering parent and sub-budgets.

 - To establish, supplement and/or extend a sub-budget, a Transactions/Parent/Sub (TRANSPASU) form must be completed, or the NEA to establish the parent must indicate that a sub budget is to be set up.
-These forms are available online by download: Transpasu form.
+(Instructions, TRANSPASU form.)

 - The sub-budget is subject to the same compliance, reporting and administration as the parent budget, unless a separate policy statement is attached.